hzi-bifo/Haploflow/README.md

 If using Haploflow, please cite:
 A. Fritz, A. Bremges, Z.-L. Deng, T.-R. Lesker, T. Ganzenmüller, F. Klawonn, A. Dilthey, A.C.
 McHardy, "Haploflow: strain-resolved viral genome assembly with applications to SARS-CoV-2 and HCMV", DOI to come

-## Requirements
+## Build requirements
  - CMake >= 2.8
- - Boost >= 1.55
+ - Boost >= 1.54

 ## Installation
 First, clone this repository using `git clone` _address_, then enter the directory which you cloned Haploflow to and create a build folder, e.g. `mkdir build`.
 Enter this new directory and run cmake with `cd build; cmake ..`.
-This will create a Makefile which you can then run to create the Haploflow executable: `make`
+This will create a Makefile which you can then run to create the Haploflow executable: `make`.
 This should create a `haploflow` executable in your build directory.
+When building on Ubuntu >= 14.04, build.sh will perform these steps, build a manpage and produce a tar file as build/haploflow.tar.gz

+## Installation
+The haploflow executable can be directly executed.
+If using the haploflow.tar.gz file, it can be unpacked (with tar xvf haploflow.tar.gz) to / as user root, which will install the executable and man page in locations which should already be in the path / manpath.
+The tar.gz file can also be unpacked to any other location (eg. home dir) and the executable run from that location.

 ## Short tutorial
 Using the executable you can show the help and parameters using `./haploflow --help`.
 This lists the parameters as follows: